 '''

-IF (register operand) or (CR0.PE = 0) or (CR4.VMXE = 0) or (RFLAGS.VM = 1) or (IA32_EFER.LMA = 1 and CS.L = 0)

-THEN #UD:

-ELSIF not in VMX operation

-THEN

 IF (CPL > 0) or (in A20M mode) or

 (the values of CRO and CR4 are not supported in VMX operation; see Section 24.8) or

 (bit 0 (lock bit) of IA32 FEATURE CONTROL MSR is clear) or

 (in SMX operation and bit 1 of IA32 FEATURE CONTROL MSR is clear) or

 (outside SMX operation and bit 2 of IA32 FEATURE CONTROL MSR is clear)

 THEN #GP(0);

 ELSE

 addr := contents of 64-bit in-memory source operand;

 IF addr is not 4KB-aligned or

 addr sets any bits beyond the physical-address width

 THEN VMfailInvalid;

 ELSE

 rev := 32 bits located at physical address addr;

-IF rev[30:0] ≠ VMCS revision identifier supported by processor OR rev[31] = 1
+IF rev[30:0] \neq VMCS revision identifier supported by processor OR rev[31] = 1

 THEN VMfailInvalid;

 ELSE

-current-VMCS pointer := FFFFFFFF_FFFFFFH;
+current-VMCS pointer := FFFFFFFF_FFFFFFF;

 enter VMX operation;

 block INIT signals;

 block and disable A20M;

 '''

-1. See the information on MONITOR/MWAIT in Chapter 9, "Multiple-Processor Management," of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.
+^{1.} See the information on MONITOR/MWAIT in Chapter 9, "Multiple-Processor Management," of the Intel[®] 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.

-2. A logical processor is in SMX operation if GETSEC[SEXIT] has not been executed since the last execution of GETSEC[SENTER].
+A logical processor is in SMX operation if GETSEC[SEXIT] has not been executed since the last execution of GETSEC[SENTER].
 A logical processor is outside SMX operation if GETSEC[SENTER] has not been executed or if GETSEC[SEXIT] was executed after the last execution of GETSEC[SENTER].
 See Chapter 6, "Safer Mode Extensions Reference."

-3. If IA32\VMX\BASIC[48] is read as 1, VMfailInvalid occurs if addr sets any bits in the range 63:32; see Appendix A.1.
+^{3.} If IA32_VMX_BASIC[48] is read as 1, VMfailInvalid occurs if addr sets any bits in the range 63:32; see Appendix A.1.

+'''

 clear address-range monitoring;

 IF the processor supports Intel PT but does not allow it to be used in VMX operation

-THEN IA32 RTIT CTL.TraceEn := 0;
+THEN IA32_RTIT_CTL.TraceEn := 0;

+Fl;

 VMsucceed;

+Fl;

+Fl;

 ELSIF in VMX non-root operation

 THEN VMexit;

 ELSIF CPL > 0

-THEN #GP(0):
+THEN #GP(0);

 ELSE VMfail("VMXON executed in VMX root operation");

+Fl;

+'''

 #GP(0) If executed outside VMX operation with CPL>0 or with invalid CR0 or CR4 fixed bits.
 If executed in A20M mode.
 If the memory source operand effective address is outside the CS, DS, ES, FS, or GS segment limit.
 If the DS, ES, FS, or GS register contains an unusable segment.
 If the source operand is located in an execute-only code segment.

-If the value of the IA32 FEATURE CONTROL MSR does not support entry to VMX operation in the current processor mode.

-#PF(fault-code) If a page fault occurs in accessing the memory source operand.

-#SS(0) If the memory source operand effective address is outside the SS segment limit.

-If executed with CR4.VMXE = 0.
+If the value of the IA32_FEATURE_CONTROL MSR does not support entry to VMX operation in the current processor mode. #PF(fault-code) If a page fault occurs in accessing the memory source operand. #SS(0) If the memory source operand effective address is outside the SS segment limit.
+If the SS register contains an unusable segment. #UD If operand is a register.
+If executed with $CR4.VMXE = 0$.